netcinematics/PWA-3D-WRAPPSHELL/README.md

 ## TUTORIAL

-PWA Template with BabylonJS - A 3D Progressive Web Appshell Template
+PWA Template with BabylonJS - A 3D Progressive Web Appshell Template - 3DWRAPPSHELL-.

 Powered by:

 [<img src="promo/logo1.png" width="200" border="3" style="border-radius: 10px;">](https://www.babylonjs.com/)

 Progressive Web Applications are a big innovation for the world wide web.
 Basically they enable HTML5 developers to take any Web Page and save it offline to a users "Homescreen" as an App, for easy access anytime!
-We think that is a game changer for distributing creative content with BabylonJS.
+We think that is cool for distributing creative content with BabylonJS.
 Below you can learn how to take your 3D skills to the "Home screen" with no app store necessary.
 Use this template as an example of how to serve 3D PWA's from any SSL Website.

 ## PWA AppShell Template Examples
 - [AppShellTemplate Demo](https://www.anmscape.com/AppShellTemplate/public/index.html).